h2oai/tutorials/MLOps/intro-to-ml-model-deployment-and-management/intro-to-ml-model-deployment-and-management.md

 If you need help following along with the gif above, follow the instructions below to login to MLOps as **ds2**.

 1\.
-If earlier you launched MLOps in google chrome, then open a new chrome incognito window or a different browser like firefox.
+If earlier you launched MLOps in google chrome, then open a new Chrome incognito window or a different browser like Firefox.

 2\.
 Go to the **H2O.ai Platform Studio Splash Page**